neontapir/neontapir.github.io/_posts/2016/2016-07-25-bullet-journaling.md

 what the census calls it.
 Locals refer to the individual towns in this metropolitan area of 500,000 people, with the most recognized probably being Fayetteville.

-{% include pullquote.html image="eureka-springs.jpeg"
-text="In Eureka Springs, the Internet is not a given." %}

 And that's when my digital life began to fall apart.
 I've been somewhat dissatisfied with my phone and biding my time until I can upgrade.
 With no